 Your body is healthy only when the vital energy circulates through it naturally without any blockages or restrictions.

 When energy is blocked or flowing in the wrong direction, disease arises.
 Your body is a complex system with many variables.
 It has various mechanisms that maintain its harmony and balance.
 When this harmony and balance are disturbed, it sends you various subtle signals and warnings.
 This can be, for example, pain, muscle tension, or emotions such as nervousness or melancholy.
 When it does, it is important to recognize them and take care of them.
 Unfortunately, when you are disconnected from your body, your body is locked together and you are focused most of the time on the outside world, not recognizing it and ignoring it.
 So you are not taking action to restore this balance and it deepens even more until it eventually leads to a catastrophe.
 When you finally realize that something is wrong, it is often too late to do something about it.

 A skilled observer can even notice changes in temperature in different parts of the body.

-They knows what food is good for them, what causes them allergies or digestive problems, when the period is approaching, and when they has caught a virus.
+They know what food is good for them, what causes them allergies or digestive problems, when the period is approaching, and when they have caught a virus.
 Only when you learn your body will you be able to learn to recognize your emotions.
 As you learn to recognize emotions, you can learn to recognize your mental states.
-By understanding your own mental states, you will be able to separate your own awareness, your authentic self from the limitations and programs imposed on you by others and the environment in which you live.
+By understanding your own mental state, you will be able to separate your own awareness and your authentic self from the limitations and programs imposed on you by others and the environment in which you live.
 Only by understanding yourself will you be able to understand others.